CSCI578FinalProject/CallGraphEngine/README.md

 ## Input
 The jar files of the two target systems, Tomcat 6.0 and 8.5, are in "tomcat60" and "tomcat85" respectively.
 ## Ouput
-the output files are the txt files that start with "call_graph".
+The output files are the txt files that start with "call_graph".
 ## How to Run?
-in the root directory, do:
+In the root directory, do:
 ```
 mvn install
 // to generate call graph with method parameters populated